 It took a full week of counting, but City Council President Brandon Scott was ultimately declared the winner of the city’s crowded Democratic mayoral primary.
 In the aftermath of 2015, he had emerged as a prominent voice seeking to redirect City Hall priorities to Baltimore’s chronically underserved communities.
 Nonetheless, the 36-year-old Park Heights native, first elected to the Council in 2011, had trailed former Mayor Sheila Dixon in the polls, and then for the first several days of nerve-wracking vote tallying, before pulling out a narrow victory.

-Don Mohler, former chief of staff to Baltimore County Executive Kevin Kamenetz, and Nestor Aparicio, a former Sun sportswriter, radio broadcaster, and owner of WNST, together host Baltimore Positive–a 252-episode podcast that “aims to inspire and move our city forward.”
+Don Mohler, former Baltimore County Executive, and Nestor Aparicio, a former Sun sportswriter, radio broadcaster, and owner of WNST, together host Baltimore Positive–a 252-episode podcast that “aims to inspire and move our city forward.”
 Two things make their shared passion project stand out–the heavy-hitting guests, including Barbara Mikulski and former GOP chairman Michael Steele, and the time and depth of the wide-ranging conversations.

 The most memorable Baltimore event, and television coverage, of the past 12 months was the celebration of Elijah Cummings’ life—first at Morgan State, then inside the U.S. Capitol, and finally at New Psalmist Baptist Church in Northwest Baltimore.
 The speakers at Cummings’ New Psalmist tribute—from Bishop Walter Thomas to former Presidents Barack Obama and Bill Clinton, former NAACP chief Kweisi Mfume, University of Maryland law professor Larry Gibson, and Cummings’ family—delivered the kind of intimate, thoughtful, and compelling eulogies the irreplaceable civil rights leader deserved.